skrayamajhi/hamroMarket/README.md

-This is our class project for Django.
+This is our class project for Django named hamroProject.